eshneken/native-ingress-controller/README.md

 3. Enable Certificate Manager Add-On from OKE Cluster Details in OCI Console

 4. Enable NativeIngressController Add-On from OKE Cluster Details in OCI Console
-    a.
-Fill in COMPARTMENT_OCID in UI for comparmentid
+    1. Fill in COMPARTMENT_OCID in UI for comparmentid
-    b.
-Fill in LBAAS_SUBNET_OCID in UI for loadBalancerSubnetid
+    1. Fill in LBAAS_SUBNET_OCID in UI for loadBalancerSubnetid
-    c.
-Add a key named authType with value WorkoadIdentity
+    1. Add a key named authType with value WorkoadIdentity

 5. Update security lists for VCN created during step 1
-    a.
-Add ingress rule to *LB seclist* for 0.0.0.0/0 to route to ports 80, 443
+    1. Add ingress rule to *LB seclist* for 0.0.0.0/0 to route to ports 80, 443
-    b.
-Add egress rule to *LB seclist* to route all ports, all protocols to node/pod subnet CIDR
+    1. Add egress rule to *LB seclist* to route all ports, all protocols to node/pod subnet CIDR
-    c.
-Add ingress rule to *node/pod seclist* to route all ports, all protocols from LB subnet CIDR
+    1. Add ingress rule to *node/pod seclist* to route all ports, all protocols from LB subnet CIDR

 ## Compile, dockerize, and push burn-cpu service
 Included here is burn-cpu which is a small Flask app to simulate load on k8s cluster.
 The code is found in python/burn-cpu.py and every time the GET endpoint is invoked the service will spin in a tight loop for a random number of seconds between 0 and 2.